Saran-coder90/COD-task1-todo-list/README.md

-- JavaScript Framework: Utilize a modern JavaScript framework for building the frontend application.
+- JavaScript Framework: Utilize a modern JavaScript for building the frontend application.

 - HTML/CSS: Use HTML5 and CSS3 for structuring and styling the user interface, ensuring compatibility with various web browsers.